 Personal trainer Garrett Johnson has been volunteering with the program since 2012.
 As our Aboriginal Youth First volunteer fitness instructor, he's made lasting impressions on both youth and programming through the years.

 Garrett leads group fitness training, teaches youth exercises, readily shares his knowledge, and answers questions about leading a healthy lifestyle.
 And through it all, he's empowered youth with the knowledge and the confidence to be more active, grow as athletes, and to share their own knowledge and passion with other youth.

 Thanks to Garrett's dedication to making fitness more accessible to youth, UNYA's Aboriginal Youth First Sports and Rec program now features youth-led fitness programming.

-UNYA is incredibly fortunate to have volunteers like Garrett, to offer free professional fitness training to Indigenous youth.
-Talking about what led to his commitment to donating his time to UNYA, Garrett cites the inspiring youth he's met, the camaraderie in UNYA's Dojo space, and the kindness of program staff.
+UNYA is incredibly fortunate to have volunteers like Garrett offering free professional fitness training to Indigenous youth.
+When asked what led to his commitment to donate his time to UNYA, Garrett talks eagerly about the inspiring youth he's met, the camaraderie in UNYA's Dojo space, and the kindness of program staff.

 Ultimately, our goals with the AYF Sports and Rec program align: to support youth's fitness abilities and aspirations.

 Whether working with a beginner or someone with a specific goal in mind, Garrett has one goal in mind himself: ensuring that each individual "always has a support network of professionals at (their) disposal."

 Garrett's positivity and encouragement throughout his workouts help youth to challenge themselves and to grow.
 He's able to help youth not only become better athletes, but to also enjoy the happiness that comes with focusing on an overall healthy lifestyle.